FOLIO: Natural Language Reasoning with First-Order Logic: Experiments

-\nltofol \paragraph{NL-FOL translation} Table~\ref{tab:nl-fol-metrics} shows the results of NL-FOL translation.
-The syntactic validity scores are around 90\% with both GPT-3 davinci and Codex davinci.
-This indicates that language and code generation models with sufficient scales are good at picking up the patterns for FOL formulas and generating syntactically valid FOL formulas.
-However, GPT-3 and Codex are not yet good at translating an NL story to a logically or semantically similar FOL counterpart, as indicated by the low syntactic exact match, AST match, and predicate fuzzy match scores.
-The incorrect predictions are mostly due to wrong logical structures or predicate predictions.
+\paragraph{NL-FOL translation} Table~\ref{tab:nl-fol-metrics} shows the results of NL-FOL translation.
+The syntactic validity scores are around 93\% with both GPT-3.5-Turbo and GPT-4.
+This indicates that language models with sufficient scales are good at picking up the patterns for FOL formulas and generating syntactically valid FOL formulas.
+However, GPT-3.5-Turbo and GPT-4 are not yet good at translating an NL story to a logically or semantically similar FOL counterpart, as indicated by the low inference engine execution accuracy score.